sethlewis93/API-Fetch-and-Parse/README.md

 ## Search

-The search feature filters the directory by employee name.The modal toggle feature allows a user to toggle back and forth between the employees displayed on the page once a single modal window is open.
+The search feature filters the directory by employee name.
+The modal toggle feature allows a user to toggle back and forth between the employees displayed on the page once a single modal window is open.

 ## To Test